 16. Volunteer for media opportunities.
-Being in the press is a great way to get new readers – especially if you can persuade the journalist to include a link to your blog in their article.
+Being in the press is a great way to grow your blog traffic – especially if you can persuade the journalist to include a link to your blog in their article.
 Have a media page on your blog with links to places you’ve been featured, if appropriate.
 And if you’re REALLY serious about getting into the media, then register with sites such as Expert Sources, where journalists go and look for subject-matter experts.

 17. Join Facebook groups and communities.
 Yes, there are Facebook groups for bloggers, but Facebook also has thousands of other groups for people who like books, or baking, or badgers (probably – we made that one up).
 Search for them, join them and make connections.
 By this we mean chat to people and offer advice and mention your blog if relevant.
 Don’t ever barge into any online community with, “I’M HERE!
 NOW READ MY BLOG!” unless you want to be ignored.